BorgwardtLab/WTK/README.md

 # Wasserstein Time Series Kernel
-A preprint version of the paper acceted at ICDM 2019 can be found [here](https://christian.bock.ml/publications/ICDM2019_WTK.pdf).
+A preprint version of the paper accepted at ICDM 2019 can be found [here](https://christian.bock.ml/publications/ICDM2019_WTK.pdf).

 ## Dependencies